dandevaris/actl2111Assignment/README.md

 The assignment consists of historical data analysis stock market data to generate a probabilistic forecast alongside the modelling of randomly acting bonds and assets.
 These analyses have then been summarised into a final recommendation with acknowledgment of the limitations of my analysis and assumptions that were made.

-I receeived full marks for this assignment.
+I received full marks for this assignment.